 We demonstrated a procedure for carrying out load validation in partial- and full-wake conditions using measurements from two types of forward-looking nacelle lidars: a pulsed and continuous wave system.
-The suggested procedure characterized wake-induced effects by means of lidar-reconstructed wind field parameters commonly used as input for load simulations.
-These parameters were reconstructed using lidar measurements of the wake flow field, without applying wake deficit models.
-We considered the uncertainty of load predictions in wake-free sectors using mast-measured lidar-based load predictions against wind turbine on-board sensors in free wind conditions as the reference case.
-We Hence, we quantified the uncertainty and bias of power and load predictions in partial- and full-wake conditionsusing lidar-estimated wind field characteristicsof lidar-based load predictions against sensors data in wake conditions, and compared it to uncertainty of the free wind case.
+The suggested procedure characterized wake-induced effects by means of lidar-reconstructed wind field parameters commonly used as input for load simulations, without applying wake deficit models.
+We considered the uncertainty of lidar-based load predictions against wind turbine on-

+30 board sensors in free wind conditions as reference case.
+Hence, we quantified the uncertainty of lidar-based load predictions against sensors data in wake conditions, and compared it to uncertainty of the free wind case.
 The reconstructed mean wind speed, turbulence intensity as well as the turbulence length scale in wake conditions were found to be the most influential parameters on the predictions.

-Power production levels under wake conditions were strongly related to the mean driven by the reconstructed wind speed at hub height, whereas the vertical and horizontal wind profiles turbulence intensity as well as turbulence length scales had negligible effects on those levels.
-Power predictions in partial and were overestimated in partial-wake, but underestimated in full-wake conditions deviated up to by approximately 4% compared to the reference case free wind conditions.
+Power production levels under wake conditions were strongly driven by the reconstructed wind speed at hub height, whereas turbulence intensity as well as turbulence length scales had negligible effects on those levels.
+Power predictions were overestimated in partial-wake, but underestimated in full-wake by approximately 4% compared to the on-board sensors, while free wind conditions were unbiased.
 Fatigue loads were affected by turbulence characteristics inside the wake.
-The use of a spectral velocity tensor model to derive turbulence parameters introduced significant uncertainty under wake conditions.
-The tower-bottom and blade-root bending moments predictions deviated by 3% in partial-wake conditions, and were overestimated by 21% in full-wake conditions using filtered turbulence measures and turbulence length scales typical of free-wind conditions.
-The simulation bias in full-wake conditions bias was reduced to 11% using unfiltered turbulence measures derived from the ensemble-average Doppler radial velocity spectrum.
-The Overall, the measured and predicted fatigue and extreme loads were found to correlate significantly better when a synthetic turbulent field characterized by a low turbulence length scale was used.
-Furthermore, simulations with low turbulence length scales led to a strong reduction of load levels, reducing the bias of fatigue loads to uncertainty levels of blade-root fatigue load predictions of the order of 4% under wake conditions compared to the free-wind case.
-However, estimating turbulence characteristics under wake conditions using measurements from nacelle-mounted lidars was prone to high level of uncertainty due to probe volume effects and flow modelling assumptions.
-We The present work demonstrated the applicability of nacelle-mounted lidar measurements to extend load and power validations under wake conditions and highlighted the main challenges.
+The use of a

+- 5 spectral velocity tensor model to derive turbulence parameters introduced significant uncertainty under wake conditions.
+The tower-bottom and blade-root bending moments predictions were overestimated by 21% in full-wake conditions using filtered turbulence measures and turbulence length scales typical of free-wind conditions.
+The bias was reduced to 11% using unfiltered turbulence measures derived from the ensemble-average Doppler radial velocity spectrum.
+Overall, the measured and predicted fatigue and extreme loads were found to correlate significantly better when a synthetic turbulent field characterized by a low - 10 turbulence length scale was used.
+Furthermore, simulations with low turbulence length scales led to uncertainty levels an underestimation of blade-root fatigue load predictions of the order of by 4% compared to the free-wind caseon-board sensors, while free wind situations were unbiased.
+However, estimating turbulence characteristics under wake conditions using measurements from nacelle-mounted lidars was prone to high level of uncertainty due to probe volume effects and flow modelling assumptions. - The present work demonstrated the applicability of nacelle-mounted lidar measurements to extend load and power validations under wake conditions and highlighted the main challenges.
 Further investigation is necessary to verify that the observed uncertainty of predictions are comparable with results using state-of-the-art wake models recommended by the IEC standard.
 Future research should apply a wind deficit model that accounts for the combined effect of atmospheric shear and wake deficit, and quantify the uncertainty of resulting power and load predictions.